-United States Congressman Nathan Deal from North Georgia was the first guest on Tuesday's "Mornings unPHILtered" show.
-Deal is running for the Republican nomination for governor.
+Former Congressman Nathan Deal was Wednesday's first guest on the "Mornings unPHILtered" show.
+Deal resigned from his post in Washington to focus on his run for the Republican Party's nomination in the gubernatorial race.

 The Boys & Girls Club of Bulloch County are introduced to many of the animals who make their home at the Georgia Southern University Center for ...

 Second and third graders at Mattie Lively Elementary School performed "How the Penguins Saved Christmas."

 Images from the 2014 downtown Statesboro Holiday Celebration